RadLuli/Ampersand/DEFS/meshes.md

 The open nature of annotations naturally allows books and meshes to be referenced in other books and meshes.
 All public user contributions, even if minimal, can be aggregated to — or accessed from — other meshes, which can be shared, ranked, combined with other notes and commented like books.

----

-**Contributions** here the name *Ampersand* shows its meaning.
-In the [OAF](oaf.md) format, the book author acts as a *spark*, a *conversation starter*, who doesn't even need to be central.
-A reader's work can be even bigger or more comprehensive than the original book its [mesh](mesh.md) is based upon, just like what happens in modern genres like *fanfic* or in collaborative books/blogs like “The Martian”, in which the commenting community has a strong influence over the work.
-Unlike this kind of blog that become books (and films, like *Julie&Julia*) authors don't keep all the glory for themselves.
-Readers/collaborators can cooperate with any amount of public meshes, texts and/or media.

-**Annotations** can be made on:
-- Typed text
-- Dictated text
-- Manuscript
-- Audio recordings
-- Photos
-- Video recordings
-- Drawings
-- Links

-Notes should be in **<span style="color:#18ffff">color</span>** to speed up content identification and recall.

-All **public annotations**, whether created automatically or made by users, as well as their edit log, are recorded in a blockchain.
-Annotation authors can access or modify previous public editions, but even if they are deleted from the public mesh, the platform can access its log in the blockchain to prevent misconduct.
+All public meshes are recorded in a blockchain.
+Their authors can access or modify previous public editions, but even if they are deleted from the public mesh, the platform can access its log in the blockchain to prevent misconduct.

+## Private annotations

-Private annotations (scrapbooks) are, by definition, completely free and editable and can be completely deleted.
+Private annotations (and scrapbooks) are, by definition, completely free and editable and can be completely deleted.
 A private annotation can only be made public by its author from his device(s).
 Screenshots can be immediately deleted without any prior notice.

-The system does not care about the origin or piracy of books.
-There is no store.

-The system is designed to work seamlessly, no matter its connection status.
-In offline mode, all social features will be disabled, and some activities, like mesh upload or update can be stored for later usage.
+The idea is not to have a book store, nor a proprietary format.
+Piracy is not a platform concern, it does not scan private user content,it only scans public user meshes, which are also hosted and registered in a blockchain.